learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q4.** A documentation site groups related topics under expandable headings.
+**Q.** A documentation site groups related topics under expandable headings.
 Each group has a visible title and hidden details that toggle on click.
-Without any JavaScript, which HTML5 element pair enables this behaviour natively?
+Without any JavaScript, which HTML5 element pair enables this behavior natively?

 - A) `<div>` and `<span>`
 - B) `<summary>` inside `<details>`